 Autonomous vacuum systems are there to make life easier for us.
+Before you had two options, clean the house yourself or hire professional services from companies like carpet cleaning Brisbane.
 What was normally a daunting task to complete on your own can now be completed by a smart computer-controlled vacuum that can navigate on its own through your home and detect the dirtiest places to clean up.

 Or do they?
 Are they really that smart?